cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 p.
 For most applications, F is a prime field, in which case k=1 and we will simply write GF(p).

-Elliptic curves come in many variants, including, but not limited to: Weierstrass, Montgomery, and Edwards.
+Elliptic curves can be represented by equations of different standard forms, including, but not limited to: Weierstrass, Montgomery, and Edwards.
 Each of these variants correspond to a different category of curve equation.
 For example, the short Weierstrass equation is
 `y^2 = x^3 + Ax + B`.
 Certain encoding functions may have requirements